 Enhancing the attractiveness of the downtown district, design improvements result in a reinvestment of public and private dollars to downtown.
 This improves the physical image of the downtown as a quality place to shop, work, walk, invest in, and live.
 The town makes investments into the design of downtown using the existing downtown plan design standards.
 Some of the notable improvements to design include:

-- A Gazebo in Crist Park that will play host to the Downtown Sounds concert series.
+- A Gazebo in Crist Park that will play host to bands for events and a stage for gatherings.

 - A splash pad in Crist Park.

 - New banners in the downtown and along Colorado Boulevard to promote downtown and its events.

 - Bike racks to promote other ways to travel downtown.

 - Added benches, trash bins, and flower pots.

 - Improve parking by clearly identifying existing parking while also creating more parking.

 - Adjustment and addition of new signage for the downtown.

 Current market forces are driving the need to adapt and introduce new economic programs that produce long-term solutions.
 This includes recruiting new businesses and sharpening the competitive position of Downtown Frederick’s traditional merchants.
 It also means creatively converting unused space for new use.
 Some of the notable improvements include: